Amazon Lending: An Overview

-If you already feel a lack of control from selling through Amazon, accepting a loan from the company would only add to it.
-When you choose to work with the Amazon lending program, you’re now indebted to the company.
+Therefore, if you already feel a lack of control from selling through Amazon, accepting a loan from the company would only add to it.
+When you choose to work with the Amazon Lending program, you’re now indebted to the company.

-This isn’t necessarily the case with other lenders.
-Because when small business owners borrow from Amazon Lending, they’re not only depending on that lender to provide the money they need to operate their business, but they’re relying on the lender to provide the marketplace to sell their product.
+This isn’t necessarily the case with other lenders, including online alternative lenders.
+When you borrow from another lender, you’re only depending on that lender to provide the money you need to operate your business—with Amazon Lending, on the other hand, you’re relying on the lender to provide you funds as well as to provide the marketplace to sell your product.

-Most short-term loans may be used to finance any aspect of your business: bolstering payroll, updating equipment, mitigating cash flow issues—and we’re sure you can name many more.
-But loans furnished by Amazon Lending can only be used toward building up or restocking inventory on products sold on Amazon.
+Most short-term loans may be used to finance any aspect of your business: bolstering payroll, updating equipment, mitigating cash flow issues, and more.
+Amazon loans, however, can only be used toward building up or restocking inventory on products sold on Amazon.

-It’s an inflexible loan, which won’t suit the needs of most small business owners.
+As an inflexible loan, then, Amazon Lending won’t meet the needs of most small business owners.

-And once you take out a loan with Amazon, the company is cutting into even more of your sales through the marketplace.
+This being said, once you take out an Amazon loan, the company is cutting into even more of your sales through the marketplace.
 To collect repayment on your loan, they’ll automatically deduct a fixed monthly amount from your Amazon Seller Account.

-Like certain asset-based loans, your inventory will serve as collateral for your Amazon loan.
-So if you default on your loan, Amazon has the right to claim your assets to recoup the debt.
+Like certain secured-business loans, your inventory will serve as collateral for your Amazon loan.
+Therefore, if you default on your loan, Amazon has the right to claim your assets to recoup the debt.

-If you keep your inventory in an Amazon warehouse and allow Amazon to fulfill your orders for you, then Amazon can do one of two things if you fail to repay your loan:
+Essentially, this means that if you keep your inventory in an Amazon warehouse and allow Amazon to fulfill your orders for you, then they can do one of two things if you fail to repay your loan:

-And if you fulfill your orders yourself and default on your loan, your ongoing sales proceeds on Amazon.com will go directly to Amazon as repayment of your loan, rather than to your Seller Account.
+On the other hand, if you fulfill your orders yourself and default on your loan, your ongoing sales proceeds on Amazon.com will go directly to the company as repayment of your loan, rather than to your Seller Account.

-If you do a majority of your business on Amazon and you need more inventory to keep up with orders, then using Amazon Lending makes a lot of sense… especially if you don’t qualify for other small business loan products.
+This being said, if you do a majority of your business on Amazon and you need more inventory to keep up with orders, then using Amazon Lending may be a reasonable option, especially if you don’t qualify for other small business loan products.

-But if you need financing to serve a whole variety of needs—both on and off the Amazon Marketplace—then you’ll be better served taking out a different loan product.
-There are many small business loan options, like short-term loans, lines of credit, business credit cards, or SBA loans, which much more spending flexibility than the Amazon-only loan.
+However, in the case of most business owners, if you need financing to serve a whole variety of needs—either on or off the Amazon Marketplace—you’ll likely be better served taking out a different loan product.
+From short-term loans to business lines of credit to business credit cards, there are many small business financing options with greater flexibility than the Amazon loan.